Epidemiology & Environmental Health

 1. Demonstrate an understanding of the relationship between the environment and human health;

-2. Apply a knowledge of epidemiology to the review of routine environmental and occupational health data relating exposures to health outcomes;
+5. Apply knowledge of epidemiology and research principles to the appraisal of published environmental and occupational exposure and health outcome data;

 - Health indicators; available statistics on morbidity and mortality; age standardisation; time trends;